 Can you accommodate my food allergies or other dietary restrictions?

 At most of our events, chefs can accommodate all food allergies and dietary restrictions.
-HOWEVER, this does not necessarily mean that the chef will be able to replace every course that must be skipped due to your restriction.
-Typically, chefs create one individually plated replacement dish for every two courses that must be missed due to your restriction.
+HOWEVER, accommodation decisions are left up to each chef.
+Typically, chefs create one individually plated replacement dish for every one course that must be missed due to your restriction.
 At the bottom of each event page, we will list which allergies/dietary restrictions can/cannot be accommodated as well as how the chef will accommodate those allergies/restrictions.

 Do I need to bring anything to an event?

 There are no physical tickets.
-The restaurant’s host will have the guest list, so, upon arrival, just say that you are there for the Tasting Collective event and show your membership card.
-Also make sure to bring cash to pay for any beverages you’ve consumed at the event.
+The restaurant’s host will have the guest list, so, upon arrival, just say that you are there for the Tasting Collective event.
+Also make sure to bring cash or a credit card, if the event is using our drink card system, to pay for any beverages you’ve consumed at the event.

 What happens if I arrive late to an event?